Lee Eun-ju: Death and subsequent tributes

 On the night of February 22, 2005, only a few days after her graduation from Dankook University, Lee died by suicide at her apartment in Bundang, Seongnam, after slitting her wrists and hanging herself.
 She was 24 years old.
 The family blamed the suicide on severe bouts of depression and mental illness and said she had been suffering from insomnia due to the nude scenes she had done in The Scarlet Letter, but it could also be traced from Bungee Jumping of Their Own, where all her characters since then have died, so she was too invested in her characters.

 She left a suicide note scrawled in blood, in which she wrote, "Mom, I am sorry and I love you."
 A separate note said, "I wanted to do too much.
 Even though I live, I'm not really alive.
 I don't want anyone to be disappointed.
 It's nice having money...
 I wanted to make money."

-The news of her death prompted a massive outpouring of grief from fellow actors and filmmakers and fans.
+The news of her death prompted a massive outpouring of grief from fellow actors, filmmakers and fans.
 Lee Eun-ju was cremated and enshrined in a crypt at Goyang.
 Hundreds of her fellow actors and entertainers attended her funeral.
 Vocalist Bada sang "You Were Born to be Loved", and friends spoke in her memory.

 Her friends and colleagues have held memorials for Lee every year since her death.
 The 2007 event was marked by a music CD released in her name, featuring remastered versions of her cover performance of The Corrs "Only When I Sleep" from The Scarlet Letter, as well as tribute performances by her friends in the entertainment industry.